 Pinterest is also a “visual” mine of information about favorite nooks/beaches.
 Of course you must save the pins containing a minimum of information about the place!
 Otherwise you will have beautiful pictures to make you drool but you can’t go… I made a Bucket list board and I pin all information that seems interesting or my favorites places.
 Whether it’s the photo of the place or a pin related to a blog post!

-I like to scribble paper 😊.
-I note on a post-it the places that come back frequently and my favorites.
-I try to regroup the “near” places at first.
+I like to scribble paper 😊, I note on a post-it the places that come back frequently and my favorites.
+And I try to regroup the “near” places at first.
 Then depending on the time I have on the country I usually make choices.
 If there is a nice beach but nothing great to do around it will probably not be my priority (unless it’s really the most beautiful spot in the country).

 To avoid losing time once I’m on teh country I try to make a more or less circular circuit.
 Sometimes if the internal transports are not available every day I change the circuit to stick better with the number of days by key points that I had in mind.

 I usually know which period I want or need (e.g. if it’s for a race) to go.
 I then start my ticket’s search.
 It’s good to know that it costs less to leave / return in the middle of the week rather than close to the weekend.
 Several airline ticket sites are market’s leader (skyscanner, google flight, etc.).
 There may be promotions on the airline’s website but rarely by the flight comparison websites itself.
 So no, you won’t have a cheaper 200E’s flight through one site rather than another.
 But some airlines are not referenced on all comparison websites.
 Often we hang on or not with the ergonomics of the site and that’s what makes us use it.
 If you want to go to multiple destinations, a “multi” search will often be more interesting.